CanExport SMEs - Applicant’s guide

 9.4 Disclosure of change of circumstances

-You should let us know if anything is likely to affect your project.
-Keep us informed about key changes to your company or its business activities, particularly if they affect your ability to complete your project, carry on business and pay debts due.
+Please inform us of any issue that is likely to affect your project, such as key changes to your company or its business activities, particularly if they affect your ability to complete your project, carry on business and pay debts due.

 You must also inform us if you become aware of a breach of terms and conditions under the funding agreement, or any changes to information that identifies your company such as: